cons

 Five phases.
 Five human decisions: what’s broken, which diagnosis, which algorithm, which PR, which framing.
 Everything between decisions is tool sequences that repeat.

-Remember the result: this post and the skill spec it implies.
+Transmit the result: this post and the skill spec it implies.
 Both prose with contracts.

 - Research (automated) → checkpoint: human picks what’s broken → diagnosis document